spiritfxxxx/typescript-dbosNodeStarter/README.md

 * For more information, see https://docs.dbos.dev/quickstart and https://github.com/dbos-inc/dbos-demo-apps/tree/main/typescript/dbos-node-starter

 ## Commands
 * npx dbos postgres start // run only if postgres has not been started.
-Postgres available at postgres://postgres:dbos@localhost:5432
 * git clone https://github.com/spiritfxxxx/typescript-dbosNodeStarter.git
 * cd typescript-dbosNodeStarter
 * npm install